 Henslow’s Sparrow Ammodramus henslowii

-There is still plenty of suitable habitat for the species left in the county; I would suggest the damp areas around the powerline cut in the Cary State Forest along the Duval/Nassau County line, the end of Shark Road East on Black Hammock Island, and the marshes along A1A on Little Talbot Island and around Spoonbill Pond.
+There is still plenty of suitable habitat for the species left in the county; I would suggest the damp areas around the power line cut in the Cary State Forest along the Duval/Nassau County line, the end of Shark Road East on Black Hammock Island, and the marshes along A1A on Little Talbot Island and around Spoonbill Pond.

 Saltmarsh Sparrow Ammodramus caudacutus

 There are a handful of very reliable locations to search for Saltmarsh Sparrows and these same locations will undoubtedly produce nelsoni and maritimus.
-My favorite place to search for them is in the tidal marshes at the end of Shark Rd E on Black Hammock Island.
+My favorite place to search for them is in the tidal marshes at the end of Shark Rd East on Black Hammock Island.
 Park on the side of the street and put your rubber boots on, then walk out into the marsh on the northwest side of the road to look for all three species.
 As of this writing the area is still accessible and undeveloped, but that may change in coming years as I believe the area is privately owned.

 Le Conte’s Sparrow Ammodramus leconteii

 Like its cousin henslowii, the Le Conte’s Sparrow is a seemingly extremely rare winter resident that I suspect is more abundant in the area than is realized.
-The earliest known record comes from the Christmas Bird Count on 26 December 1977, which was apparently overlooked when three found on 19 November 1995 were reported as the reputed first county record (Wamer & Pranty, 1996).
-Also overlooked in 1996’s report: Mark Dolan and Rex Rowan observed two at Imeson Industrial Complex from 20 December 1993 to mid-February 1994 (Rowan, pers communication, 2016).
+The earliest known record comes from the Christmas Bird Count (CBC) on 26 December 1977, which was apparently overlooked when three found on 19 November 1995 were reported as the reputed first county record (Wamer & Pranty, 1996).
+Also overlooked in 1996’s report: Mark Dolan and Rex Rowan observed two at Imeson Center from 20 December 1993 to mid-February 1994 (Rowan, pers communication, 2016).
 Three were observed along with six Henslow’s in a powerline cut off Otis Road on 19 November 1995; two days later Jerry Krummrich observed one in Baldwin (Rowan, 1995).
 On 26 December 1999, one was reported on the CBC followed by another the next year on 30 December 2000, a bird observed by Rowan (Anderson, 2001).